fredriclam/iapws95_light/README.md

 ## Installation (pure python)

 This package depends on `numpy`.
 If necessary, install numpy using pip.
+Python >=3.9.1

 ## Usage (pure python)